A Brief Profile of Isle of Wight Studio

 Mdina Glass : The Early Years

-Michael Harris, a lecturer in industrial glass design at the Royal College of Art, felt that there must be another way to
+in the U.K., Michael Harris, a lecturer in industrial glass design at the Royal College of Art, felt that there must be another

 hot glass for several decades, mainly in Scandinavia.
-He had been receiving information from America of the work of a ceramicistaken home as a 'suitcase souvenir'st, Harvey Littleton and a colleague
+He had been receiving information from America of the work of a ceramicist, Harvey Littleton and a colleague Dominic Labino, about

-ideas by appointing one of the exponents in this field, a Sam Herman, from the States.
-Working with and learning from Sam
+one of the exponents in this field, a Sam Herman, from the States.
+Working with and learning from Sam was

-was the start of the wonderful free expression of colour and form that became the embryonic designs produced
+the start of the wonderful free expression of colour and form that became the embryonic designs produced by Michael

-by Michael from that time on.
+from that time on.
 Michael was impatient to quickly adopt and adapt these principles to his own benefit .
+This

-This was especially appealing to him as the long and well established Whitefriars Glass appeared to be succeeding using some of those principles via
+was especially appealing to him as the long and well established Whitefriars Glass appeared to be succeeding using some of those principles via a peer

 press and particularly the U.K. that the British protectorate of Malta was keen to establish security